HousseinDroubi/let-me-in/README.md

 - This project uses the [Laravel Framework](https://laravel.com/).
 Laravel is a web application framework with expressive, elegant syntax.
 - For the Database, MySQL was used.
 - Let me in also uses the [React](https://reactjs.org/) library for the front-end.
 React makes it painless to create interactive UIs, is component-based and is reusable.
-- For the hardware side, [Raspberry Pi](https://www.raspberrypi.org/) and [Raspberry Pi 3 Model B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) as a specific type.
+- For the hardware side, this project uses the [Raspberry Pi](https://www.raspberrypi.org/) and [Raspberry Pi 3 Model B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) as a specific type.
 Raspberry Pi is a single board computer, which provides a set of GPIO (General Purpose Input/Ouput) pins, so, it allows you to control one or many electronic components for physical computing and explore the Internet of Things (IoT).
 - [Python](https://www.python.org/) is the programming language used for the Pi.
 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.

 <br><br>